jack-driscoll/quick-github-pages/README.md

 ### Gemfile and Gemfile.lock

-Some ruby shit, you can ignore these
+Some ruby shit, you can ignore these.
+TBH, not even sure if you need them, *but you might*.

 ### 404.html